 It’s also common practice to finish the final hour of the proof in the basket in the fridge just to firm up the dough before baking.

-You can bake your dough directly form the fridge with excellent results.
+You can bake your dough directly from the fridge with excellent results.
 There is no need to let it come back to room temperature.

 The longer you proof your dough at room temperature or in the fridge the more sour notes will develop.